 There are a lot of myths about pests.
 You might have heard that mouse traps should be baited with cheese or that cockroaches can survive for months with their heads cut off.
-These urban legends just aren’t true.
-Unfortunately, when it comes to bed bugs, there are several myths that could put you in danger of an infestation.
-So, if you think you know everything about bed bugs in Nassau County, it might be time to think again
+These urban legends aren’t true.
+Unfortunately, when it comes to bed bugs, several myths could put you in danger of an infestation.
+So, if you think you know everything about bed bugs in Nassau County, it might be time to think again.

 Myth: Bed Bugs Are Too Small To See

 Bed bugs are very tiny pests, but they aren’t invisible.
 Most only measure between 3/16 and 1/4 inch in length.
 They are reddish-brown in coloration and have a flat, oval-like body that can appear more rounded after feeding.
 But the thing about bed bugs is that you probably won’t actually catch one crawling around you looking for a bite to eat.
 Bed bugs spend most of their time hiding and prefer to venture out in the dark.

 So, just because you see signs of bed bug activity but no actual bed bugs, it doesn’t mean the pests are too small to see.
 They’re just elusive.

 Myth: Only Dirty Homes Get Bed Bugs

 Bed bugs don’t just magically appear when a home becomes filthy enough.
 Even the cleanest homes can get bed bugs.
 Bed bugs are expert hitchhikers that are often brought home, clinging to luggage, clothing, backpacks, or bags.
 They might crawl from the source of a nearby infestation if you live in a dormitory or apartment building, but even if you keep a spotless home, you can still get bed bugs.